 A. Unleash the Master Within

-Why it works: You stand a much greater chance of persuading and inspiring your audience if you express an enthusiastic, passionate, and meaningul connection to your topic.
+Why it works: You stand a greater chance of persuading and inspiring your audience if you express an enthusiastic, passionate, and meaningful connection to your topic.
 If your goal is more altruistic, giving your audience information to help them live better lives, you’ll make a deeper connection and feel more comfortable in your presentation.
-You tend to do this everyday anyway.
+You tend to do this every day anyway.
 Helping people gives you joy.
-Those who are joyful about their work tend to make the best public speakers.
+Those who enjoy their work tend to make the best public speakers.

-00:30 seconds to 01:30 minutes, Dr. Anthony Wehbe giving a background on himself and why he became a physician.
+From 00:30 seconds to 01:30 minutes, Dr. Anthony Wehbe gives a background on himself and why he became a physician.
 This is powerful stuff.
 You can easily do the same.

 B. Master the Art of Storytelling

 Why it works: Brain scans reveal that stories stimulate and engage the human brain, helping the speaker connect with the audience and making it much more likely that the audience will agree with the speaker’s point of view.
-You need data, facts, and analysis to challenge people, but you also need narrative to get people comfortable enough to care.
+You need data, facts, and analysis to challenge people, but you also need a narrative to get people comfortable enough to care.
 Storytelling is the ultimate tool of persuasion.
-Brands, as well as individuals, who tell stories, emotional and genuine stories, connect with their customers / patients in far deeper and more meaningful ways than their competitors.
+Brands, as well as individuals, who tell emotional and genuine stories, connect with their customers/patients in far deeper and more meaningful ways than their competitors.